Updated just in time for Valentine’s Day 2018

 Berlin doesn’t have a skyline to offer, but once you get on a rooftop, that usually makes you the King or Queen of the world.
 It would be careless of me to write my favorite accessible rooftops on this blog, but you can usually pretty easily find one through friends or simply by being aware of your surroundings.
 I can still remember climbing from roof to roof on warm summer nights, as the building blocks are connected throughout the old quarters (in Kreuzberg, Wedding, Moabit, Prenzlauer Berg and Neukölln, for example).

-Have a picnic at Pfaueninsel
+Picnic at Pfaueninsel

 The Pfaueninsel in the West of Berlin is destined to be a romantic stop for a picnic.
 The castle on it was once built by the Kaiser for his secret mistress and can be literally translated to “lust castle”, which should also be the motto of your date.
 Today, peacocks roam the little island freely.